MTN-Group/MoMoAPIs_Android_sdk/README.md

 ### Configure

-The collection configuration object is being initialized with a builder pattern,The paramater being set include
+The collection configuration object is being initialized with a builder pattern,The parameter being set include

   * <b>subscriptionKey</b>:The subscription key is used to give access to APIs in the API Manager portal.
 A user is assigned a subscription Key as and when the user subscribes to products in the API Manager Portal.